Four Seasons Resort Chiang Mai

 The spacious pavilions and huge residences are luxuriously appointed with local touches, and all have outdoor salas with daybeds.
 Twelve luxurious one-bedroom villas set in tropical gardens have been added to the portfolio at the Four Seasons Chiang Mai, with stunning views onto the mountains and spacious private pools.

-From the hotel, you can explore the rich culture of the local area, go elephant trekking or take part in a cookery class preparing local dishes at the renowned cooking school.
+From the hotel, you can explore the rich culture of the local area, visit elephant sanctuaries or take part in a cookery class preparing local dishes at the renowned cooking school.
 The resort is well equipped for all ages with an award winning spa with plentiful indulgent rituals, and has something to suit every pace of vacation.

 The Four Seasons has Pavilions, Pool Villas and One to Four-Bedroom Residences.
 All rooms have vaulted ceilings, polished teak floors, rich Thai cotton decorations and beautiful Siamese art as well as an outdoor covered veranda (a sala) with dining table and day beds.
 The Pavilions are located in two storey clusters around the resort, the Pool Villas are free standing in walled gardens and are more like homes than hotel rooms.
 The Residences are even larger and some have plunge pools.
 All pavilions, villas and residences feature:down duvets and pillows, thick bathrobes, wifi, satellite TV, CD/DVD player, mp3/iPod dock, safe, iron and ironing board, minibar, tea and coffee facilities and complimentary daily newspaper.